cristian-5/Spin/Documentation/Types.md

-# Stack Types
+# Spin Types

-Stack has a set of native types like C or C++.
+Spin has a set of native types like C or C++.
 Those types are actually virtual classes that contain methods and properties.